mwenclubhouse/notion-recurring-tasks/README.md

 NOTION_COMPLETED_LABEL=[Name of Completed Label ex.
 4. Completed] IS_EC2_INSTANCE=[yes if running on GCP compute engine or AWS EC2, no for AWS Lambda (so far)]
 ```

+## Notion Setup for Kataban Board
+Recurring Days: Multiselect with "Monday", "Tuesday", "Wednesday", "Thursday", "Friday"
+Status: Select with at least NOTION_COMPLETED_LABEL as an option
+Date: Date that contains the Due Date of a task
+Completion Date: Date that contains the Completion Date